DaveSkender/Stock.Indicators/indicators/Renko/README.md

 | `Volume` | decimal | Sum of Volume over elapsed quotes periods
 | `IsUp` | boolean | Direction of brick (true=up,false=down)

 :warning: WARNING!
 When multiple bricks are drawn from a single `quote` period, the extra information about `High` and `Low` wicks and `Volume` is potentially confusing to interpret.  `High` and `Low` wicks will be the same across the multiple bricks; and `Volume` is portioning evenly across the number of bricks.
-For example, if within one `quote` period 3 bricks are drawn, the `Volume` for each brick will be the `(sum of quotes Volume since last brick) / 3`.
+For example, if within one `quote` period 3 bricks are drawn, the `Volume` for each brick will be `(sum of quotes Volume since last brick) / 3`.

 ### Utilities